 NEW YORK Henkel KGaA’s Dial Complete is launching an effort that centers on an online video contest, via YouTube, where contestants submit their most creative take on hand washing.

-The effort, dubbed “Campaign for Clean Hands,” includes a contest for those under 18 and a Web site, Campaignforcleanhands.com, both launching in September.
+The effort, dubbed “Campaign for Clean Hands,” includes a contest (for those under 18) and Web site, Campaignforcleanhands.com — both launching in September.
 The home page features games, puzzles, a hand washing chart and other interactive features used to promote the brand.

 Other companies are making similar marketing plays on the presidential elections.
-Denny’s, for example, last week kicked off its “America Votes for Real” contest, as part of which John McCain and Barack Obama look-alikes can submit a video of themselves advocating “real breakfast.”
+Denny’s, for example, last week kicked off its “America Votes for Real” contest, in which John McCain and Barack Obama look-alikes can submit a video of themselves advocating “real breakfast.”

-Dial is getting the word out through a combination of e-mail blast, radio media tours, TV placements and merchandising vehicles at retailers.
-The contest, which coincides with National Clean Hands Week in September, runs for two months.
+Dial is getting the word out through a combination of e-mail blasts, radio media tours, TV placements and merchandising vehicles at retailers.
+The contest, which coincides with National Clean Hand Week in September, runs for two months.